 Stroke during pregnancy is a rare event.
-The true incidence is not known because of the varied populations studied.
-The

-Correspondence to: Bode Williams, Consultant Obstetrician and Gynaecologist Email: sirbodie@yahoo.co.uk excess or attributable risk of stroke during and within six weeks of pregnancy is 8.1 strokes per 100,000 pregnancies.
-Furthermore, stroke is more likely to occur after delivery.1 The relative risk of cerebral infarction in the antenatal period is 0.7, rising in the postpartum period to 8.71 and the perinatal period is also associated with a higher risk of venous embolism, including cortical venous thrombosis.2
+The true incidence is not known, because of the varied populations studied.
+The excess or attributable risk of stroke during and within six weeks of pregnancy is 8.1 strokes per 100,000 pregnancies.
+Furthermore, stroke is more likely to occur after delivery.
+The relative risk of cerebral infarction in the antenatal period is 0.7, rising in the postpartum period to 8.7 and the perinatal period is also associated with a higher risk of venous embolism, including cortical venous thrombosis.